talbotcpp/sequence/README.md

 Buffered sequences have a fixed capacity embedded in the sequence object which is used when the size is less than or equal to the fixed capacity size; when the sequence grows larger than the fixed capacity size, the capacity is allocated dynamically (like `boost::small_vector`).
 The capacity can change and move.
+Calling shrink_to_fit if the size is less than or equal to the fixed capacity size and the capacity is allocated dynamically will move the elements into the buffer and deallocate the dynamic capacity.
+Neither clearing nor erasing the sequence deallocates a dynamically allocated capacity.
+Reserving a
-Clearing the sequence deallocates the capacity if it was dynamically allocated.
-Erasing the sequence does not deallocate the capacity.
-Reserving a capacity less than or equal to the fixed capacity size has no effect.
+capacity less than or equal to the fixed capacity size has no effect.
 Reserving a capacity greater than the fixed capacity size causes the capacity to be dynamically (re)allocated.